 Queerness in nature can be found everywhere.
-This ongoing investigation explores the little known, disregarded, and rare intimate behaviour of nature.
+This ongoing investigation explores the little known, disregarded, and rare intimate behaviour of the botanical world.

 |Time frame||2017 – 2019|